 Narita: There are limousine bus services running from Narita’s terminals to the Yokohama City Air Terminal (close to Yokohama Station) and to Minatomirai (stopping at major hotels).
 The tickets cost ¥3,600 for adults and the journey takes around 2 hours.
 While it’s a little more expensive the the train, you may feel more comfortable if you have lots of luggage or just hate trains.
 Tickets can be booked online or bought from ticket counters in the terminals.

 Haneda: There are frequent Keikyu bus services to Yokohama Station for ¥580 and to Minatomirai for ¥780.
 Tickets can be purchased at the bus ticket sales counter inside the international terminal.

 Pro tip: Traveling with lots of luggage?
 Consider porting it from the airport to your accommodation so you can get right into the sightseeing.
-Cheapo readers get an extra bag for free.
+Cheapo readers get a discount!

 Transport within Yokohama